vmagnin/forcolormap/README.md

 You can report problems and ask support in the GitHub Issues tab and you can contribute to the code by making Pull Requests.
 We are also present on the [Fortran Discourse](https://fortran-lang.discourse.group/).

-## Licenses

-This project is under MIT license.
-The logo files are under [license CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Citing colormaps

 As any work, a colormap should be cited: